 In 2014, 18,893 deaths were attributed to excess opioids.2,3 The public reaction to what is now considered a public health epidemic has led to a renewed focus on comprehensive opioid reform.

-However, emergency department (ED) visits by children for opioid poisonings also have risen over the years, and yet scant research was available to explain the upward trend in opioid poisonings, or how these hospitalizations may differ by age group.
+However, emergency department (ED) visits by children for opioid poisonings also have risen over the years; yet scant research was available to explain the upward trend in opioid poisonings, or how these hospitalizations may differ by age group.

-That the youngest age group, children between 1 and 4 years old showed the greatest increase in hospitalizations, according to Dr. Gaither, this could be a sign providers need to be more proactive in informing parents about the dangers of having an opioid prescription in the home before they write a prescription to better safeguard children.
+That the youngest age group, children between 1 and 4 years old, showed the greatest increase in hospitalizations could be a sign providers need to be more proactive in informing parents about the dangers of having an opioid prescription in the home before they write a prescription to better safeguard children, according to Dr. Gaither.

-For instance, adults may take their medication and leave the open bottle on a counter while drinking from glass of water.
+For instance, adults may take their medication and leave the open bottle on a counter while drinking from a glass of water.
 In a split instant, a child is able to ingest the opioid.
-Keeping pills in medicine cabinets may not always be far enough out-of-reach, either.
+However, keeping pills in medicine cabinets may not always be far enough out-of-reach.
 Studies have shown that some toddlers have managed to reach medicine cabinets and open child-proof pill containers.
 Also, patients are frequently unaware of how to dispose of opioids when they are finished with them, Dr. Gaither pointed out.

-“At this very moment, there are millions of U.S. households where prescription opioids are sitting [unused] in bathroom cabinets and on bedroom nightstands, and all too often, these medicines are used non-medically, often by friends and family members of those receiving a prescription,” G. Caleb Alexander, MD, MS, the co-director for the Center for Drug Safety and Effectiveness said.
+“At this very moment, there are millions of US households where prescription opioids are sitting [unused] in bathroom cabinets and on bedroom nightstands, and all too often, these medicines are used non-medically—often by friends and family members of those receiving a prescription,” said G. Caleb Alexander, MD, MS, the co-director for the Center for Drug Safety and Effectiveness.

 Opioids in the Home: The Dangers of Self-Harm

-“We found at each time point that the majority of poisonings in those 10 or older can be attributed to suicide intent,” Dr. Gaither said.
-The trends were especially prevalent in adolescents aged 15 to 19 years, who showed a 140% increase in poisonings related to suicide attempt of self-harm.
+“We found at each time point that the majority of poisonings in those children 10 or older can be attributed to suicide intent,” Dr. Gaither said.
+The trends were especially prevalent in adolescents age 15 to 19 years, where there was a 140% increase in poisonings related to suicide attempt of self-harm.
 Poisonings attributed to accidental intent also markedly increased, rising by 303% over the study period.